brodieaustin/poisoned-well-novel/poisoned-well.md

 ##Chapter 13##

 "That's hardly fair, after all of these years, father," Quill said, moving to sit in the one of the chairs at the table near the Father.
-Manan could not decipher whether or not Quill meant that the FAther was his father, or was simply carrying some kind of joke too far.
+Manan could not decipher whether or not Quill meant that the Father was his father, or was simply carrying some kind of joke too far.
 But she was also preoccupied with studying this new version of Quill, or was this Hirath now?

 He still seemed amused and slightly removed, but his face wore a much easier look and his body seemed less tensed up.
 Seeing this more natural and relaxed posture made Manan realize how comical his hunched, crippled act had been.
-The Father, howver, was fluttering around the cell, wringing his hands, muttering, "He returned and he was not meant to return.
+The Father, however, was fluttering around the cell, wringing his hands, muttering, "He returned and he was not meant to return.
 How can this be.
 Where are the guards?
 Mouseling, Mouseling, go fetch the guards."

 "No, stay 'Mouseling'.
 I have a story to tell that I think you will enjoy.
 Is your mouseling able to sit and enjoy a story father, or is obliged to work to death, like so many of your subjects before?"

 "That is unfair.
 An unfair charge.
 I built this, all of this.
 Without me none of this would exist."

 "He's right, 'Mouseling.'
 Without the efforts of this man before us, none of this would exist.
 You seemed surprised?
 Did he not tell you that he is none other than Constantine Wren, the first Lord of Corby."
 Of course, Manan had no idea.
 "Yes, yes, I can see the questions forming on your face.
 Well, sit down and I will explain how the first Lord of Corby became a prisoner in his own dungeon.
 Of course, we must start with the fact that Constantine Wren is an invented name.
 This man was first known as Baruth.
 When I was a small boy, this was the name that men called him.
 Baruth was a skilled and ambitious soldier, who turned a fortune made from plunder during war into a larger fortune during trade.
 But his ambitions did not stop at being the largest land owner, the first among the old line of gentry in this land.
 He had his sights on the throne.
-He would be lord and leige over all these men and land."
+He would be lord and liege over all these men and land."

 "His money bought secret armies.
 There was even a certain brotherhood that was once connected to Baruth, who now styled himself 'Constantine Wren.'
 In every lord's household men lay in wait making secret signs to each other, ready to strike when the call came.
 By now, I was young man, probably not much older than you mouseling.
 Oh, and my brother, of course, well my half brother.
 We did not know about him, mother and I. But when Constantine felt the time was right to strike, he introduced into his household his natural son, my brother born of another mother, the daughter of a lord he hoped to make an alliance with."